-Solving a Cosmetics Company Export Labeling Problem with XB Logistics Value-Added Services
+Solving a Cosmetics Company Export Labeling Problem with XB Fulfillment Value-Added Services

 A leading manufacturer and distributor of beauty products regularly exports its products globally.
 The exported products are the same as those sold domestically but require the application of “country of destination” specific labels on each individual product.
 The process of labeling, not the distributor’s core competency, was very time consuming, a nuisance, and was performed in busy warehouse isles, tying up critical warehouse space and essential working capital.